 How ShipBob makes European expansion easier

-ShipBob has a growing global fulfillment network, including a presence in Europe.
-Our fulfillment network is powered by proprietary technology that allows our merchants to manage inventory and orders all from a single fulfillment platform.
+ShipBob has a growing global fulfilment network, including a presence in Europe.
+Our fulfilment network is powered by proprietary technology that allows our merchants to manage inventory and orders all from a single fulfilment platform.

 ShipBob can help you navigate the complexities of expanding to Europe every step of the way by helping you understand VAT, customs, duties, and transportation options for your business.
 You also get access to negotiated domestic and international shipping rates from major carriers to help keep shipping costs down.

 Best of all?
-You have one central 3PL and login to manage all fulfillment locations.
+You have one central 3PL and login to manage all fulfilment locations.

 Here is a closer look at how we help our merchants expand internationally: